sigma-db/sigma-db/Test/README.md

 This way, we define two *tests* named `first` and `second` and a *suite* named `sample` that runs the two tests.
 Note that the names of tests and suits must all be valid C identifiers.
-This file by itself defines the tests and the suit but does not execute them.
+This file by itself defines the tests and the suite but does not execute them.
 To accomplish that, continuing from the above example, create another code file `main.c` and insert:

 ```C